 SAVE BACKUP COPIES of your supply chain model from time to time as you make changes.
 There is no “undo”, but if a change doesn’t work out, you can restore from a saved copy.
 And sometimes supply chain model files (json files) become damaged and no longer work, so you want backup copies of your supply chain to restore from when that happens.

-[ When editing or simulating supply chains in SCM Globe you can always access this Online Guide — just click the blue “Help” button in the upper right corner of any SCM Globe application screen.]
+[NOTE: When editing or simulating supply chains in SCM Globe you can always access this Online Guide by clicking the blue “Help” button in the upper right corner of any SCM Globe application screen.]

 Click on “Facilities” and then click on the “New” button to create new facilities in cities where Cincinnati Seasonings is opening new stores.
 Create stores in the following two cities using the numbers shown below: